freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 There are a few steps to take in order to allow the codebase to build in your desired language.

-First, visit the `config/i18n.ts` file to add the language to the available languages list and configure the values.
+First, visit the `config/i18n.ts` file to add the language to the list of available languages and configure the values.
 There are several objects here.

 - `availableLangs`: For both the `client` and `curriculum` arrays, add the text name of the language.
 This is the value that will be used in the `.env` file later.
 - `auditedCerts`: Add the text name of the language as the _key_, and add an array of `SuperBlocks.{cert}` variables as the _value_.
 This tells the client which certifications are fully translated.